 In recent years, Leni has focused on supporting institutional and organisational change to help aid and development organisations become more adaptive, learning- and context-sensitive in their programme design and delivery.

-Leni Wild is an experienced researcher with over fifteen years’ in policy advice and support.
+Leni is an experienced researcher with over fifteen years’ in policy advice and support.
 She led a programme of work at ODI on the politics of service delivery, that identifies politically smart and adaptive approaches to address governance and accountability constraints to services.
 She has a particular interest in the health and water sectors, and regularly provides training in political economy methods and context analysis as part of the design of programmes.

-She frequently provides policy advice to a range of bilateral and multilateral agencies, including the UK Department for International Development (DFID) and the World Bank, as well as a number of large INGOs.
-Her country experience includes China, Kenya, Liberia, Malawi, Nepal, Nigeria, South Sudan, and Uganda.
-Leni previously managed education programmes in Sierra Leone and Northern Uganda, for a UK-based education charity, and was a Research Fellow in the International Programme at the Institute for Public Policy Research (ippr), providing tailored policy advice and briefings, with a focus on the UK government.
+She frequently provides policy advice to a range of bilateral and multilateral agencies, including the UK Department for International Development (DFID) and the World Bank, as well as a number of large international non-governmental organisations.
+Her country experience includes work in China, Kenya, Liberia, Malawi, Nepal, Nigeria, South Sudan, and Uganda.
+Leni previously managed education programmes in Sierra Leone and Northern Uganda for a UK-based education charity, and was a Research Fellow for the International Programme at the Institute for Public Policy Research (ippr), providing tailored policy advice and briefings, with a focus on the UK government.

 Leni is a regular commentator on governance and service delivery issues.
 Her blogs have been published in the Guardian, Open Democracy, New Statesman and other major international media outlets.

 - 19 May 2017, TIME Magazine24 April 2015, Devex